Invizabel/BusyBar/README.md

 ```
 * Save everything
 * Now, Settings > Developer tools > Check configuration (Do not proceed if it fails, check your files/code) > Restart > Restart Home Assistant
+* Note 1: Make sure you change the IP in rest_commands.yml that you created to the LAN IP of your Busy Bar
+* Note 2: It's a good idea to give your Busy Bar a static IP (check your routers help page for info on how to do this)

 #### Features:
 * ISS Tracker